 In the centre of the umbilicus.

-All the acupuncture books I’ve ever read have been quite clear on this.
+All the acupuncture books I’ve ever read or lectures attended have been quite clear on this.
 I suspect this is because a needle might penetrate directly into the bowel beneath.

 Moxa or massage it!

-If you moxa it, first place a slice of ginger or some salt or crushed garlic in the umbilicus up to the surrounding skin level, then place the moxa cones on this, lighting one after the other as they finish burning through, and replacing with the next.
+To moxa it, first place a slice of ginger or some salt or crushed garlic in the umbilicus up to the surrounding skin level.
+What you do next is place the moxa cones on this, lighting one after the other as they finish burning through, and replacing with the next.

 If your umbilicus is quite flat, then you can moxa directly onto it.
-If a blister forms here, you should NOT pierce it: just let it dry out naturally.
-(If a blister appears, you’ve probably overdone it.
-There are, in Chinese Medicine, sometimes benefits from having blisters appear, but these are not normally appropriate for self-treatment!)
+But if a blister forms here, you should NOT pierce it: just let it dry out naturally.
+So if a blister appears, you’ve probably overdone it.
+There are, in Chinese Medicine, sometimes benefits from having blisters appear, but these are not normally appropriate for self-treatment!

-A moxa stick held over it is also effective but depending on the topology, may burn the surrounding skin before effectively warming the point itself, so take care.
+A moxa stick held over it is also effective.
+But depending on the topology, you may burn the surrounding skin before effectively warming the point itself, so take care.
 With a moxa stick you don’t need to fill the umbilical cavity first.

 Salt, ginger, ground garlic and even a slice of aconite have been used for ‘infill’, each having its own particular characteristics.
-(Beware: Aconite is a poison, banned in some countries.)
+(Beware: Aconite – fuzi – is a very yang poison, banned in some countries.)

 Best Advice?
 Get a professional acupuncturist to show you how to do it before you do it to someone else.
 Dissuade your friends from doing it to themselves.
 Always get someone else to do it for you if you’re the patient.